-As the children of campaigning parents, both Laura Pochin and Charles McLaren were exposed from an early age to the ideas around women’s rights.
+As the children of campaigning parents, both Laura Pochin and Charles McLaren were exposed from an early age to the suffrage cause.
 When they married in 1877 the extended Bright-McLaren-Pochin family became an influential force in late Victorian and Edwardian society.

 Charles Benjamin Bright McLaren (1850-1934) began his career in journalism before becoming a barrister.
 From 1880 he served as Liberal MP for Stafford, then Bosworth, and in 1897 was appointed a Queen's Counsel, being made Lord Aberconway in 1902.
 During his time as an MP, and throughout his life, Charles was a staunch supporter of calls for the electoral franchise for women and working men, pressing the arguments his wife was making in her speeches and writings to the male ears in parliament.

 Charles’ brother Walter Stowe Bright-McLaren (1853-1912) a Liberal MP for Crewe also campaigned for suffrage alongside his wife Eva.
 Together they were powerful advocates for the women’s cause.
 Charles’ sister Helen Priscilla McLaren (1851–1934) was a philanthropist and campaigner for improvements in health, women's condition and political change.

 Carrying the baton

 Laura and Charles' children carried the baton for emancipation.
 Following in his father’s footsteps Henry Duncan McLaren (1879-1953) was Liberal MP for West Staffordshire and Bosworth and served as Private Under-Secretary to the President of the Board of Trade, David Lloyd George, until 1908.
 He too was an advocate for the women’s cause.